 Did Yeshua (aka Jesus) the Anointed, aka the Christ approve weapons carry?
-Can a man who carries a weapon for self-defense consider himself a follower of the Christ?
+Can a man who carries a weapon for self-defense consider himself a Christian?

 Some people think not.
 They may believe that since Yeshua advised turning the other cheek, he was a pacifist who would not approve either open or concealed carry or weapons.

 "But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also." – Mathew 5:39

 Slapping is one thing, but violating the Law is another.
-Mathew tells us Yeshua the Christ was not averse to using physical force to enforce God's Law, as shown by his overturning the tables of the money changers in the temple.
+Mathew tells us the Christ was not averse to using physical force to enforce God's Law, as shown by his overturning the tables of the money changers in the temple.

 "And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons." – Mathew 21:12

-From this account and the fact that he was a carpenter who did heavy manual labor for a trade we can gather that Yeshua not only acknowledged the need to use physical force to keep order in the community, but must have been a strong, well built man who commanded respect and even struck fear in the hearts of lesser men such as those he drove out of the temple.
+From this account and the fact that he was a carpenter who did heavy manual labor for a trade we can gather that Christ not only acknowledged the need to use physical force to keep order in the community, but must have been a strong, well built man who commanded respect and even struck fear in the hearts of lesser men such as those he drove out of the temple.

 In the times Yeshua walked the earth, men habitually carried knives and swords as sidearms.
 Now consider: if Yeshua was an unarmed weakling, it is highly unlikely he would have been able to drive the probably armed money-changers (bankers) out of the temple.
 If the Christ did not approve weapons carry it is highly unlikely he could have drove several probably armed criminals out of the temple as they would have resisted his commands and fought back.